saladtopfive/OTWnatas-walkthrough/natas14/solution.md

 You’ll see the SQL query being built with the given parameters.

-Now try this:
+Now try to put something into the `password` and `username` variables:

 ```
 http://natas14.natas.labs.overthewire.org/index.php?username=admin&password=password" OR "1&debug
 ```

-This allows you to tweak the input and see how it affects the query.
-Much easier than typing in the form!
-Because you can actually see what you're doing.
+You should see your input on the website screen.
+Making it easier to manipulate the sql injection with `""`.

 ## 🐛 The Vulnerable Code